sbs20/scanservjs/docs/development.md

 npm run dev
 ```

-`npm run dev` will simultanesouly run the server (see
+`npm run dev` will simultanesouly run the server (see package.json and
-package.json ad vite.config.js).
+vite.config.js).

 If you run into the following error, then you may need to increase your inotify
 limit: